 How Many Weeks Will I Need to See My Counselor?

 Individual sessions are 50 minutes in length and are usually scheduled weekly or bi-weekly.
-The per session fee is determined by a combination of counselor experience level and a counselee’s ability to pay.
-Low cost or no cost counseling is available on a limited basis.
-The number of counseling session necessary varies with each client.
-Your counselor will do a basic assessment, and then will talk with you about a recommended number of sessions.
+The per-session fee is determined by a combination of counselor experience level and a counselee’s ability to pay.
+Low-cost or no-cost counseling is available on a limited basis.
+The number of counseling sessions necessary varies with each client.
+Your counselor will do a basic assessment and then will talk with you about a recommended number of sessions.